betrusted-io/xous-book/src/ch05-02-loader.md

 The loader stashes these settings in a structure called `backup_args`.
 This structure is currently placed at the end of loader stack, however in the future it may be allocated alongside structures such as the runtime page tracker.

-Execution continues in `start_kernel`, which is located in `asm.S`.
+Execution continues in `start_kernel`, which is currently located in `asm.S` (but is slated to migrate into a `.rs` file now that assembly is part of stable Rust).

-In order to allow interrupts and exceptions to be handled by the kernel, the loader sets `mideleg` to `0xffffffff` in order to delegate all interrupts to Supervisor mode, and it sets `medeleg` to `0xffffffff` in order to delegate all CPU exceptions to the kernel.
+In order to allow interrupts and exceptions to be handled by the kernel, which runs in Supervisor mode, the loader sets `mideleg` to `0xffffffff` in order to delegate all interrupts to Supervisor mode, and it sets `medeleg` to `0xffffffff` in order to delegate all CPU exceptions to the kernel.

-The loader then does the handover by setting `mepc` and issuing a `reti` Return from Interrupt opcode.
+The loader then does the handover by setting `mepc` (the exception return program counter - contains the virtual address of the instruction that nominally triggered the exception) to the `entrypoint` of the kernel, and issuing a `reti` (Return from Interrupt) opcode.

+Thus one can effectively think of this entire "boot process" as just one big machine mode exception that started at the reset vector, and now, we can return from this exception and resume in Supervisor (kernel) code.

 ## Resuming from Suspend